Nezha-oussat/GreatExpectations-technology/GreatExpectations.md

 *Great Expectations is both a community and an open source project.*<br>

--The community is an inclusive space for data practitioners who want to improve data collaboration, with data quality as an integral component of that discussion.<br>
+- The community is an inclusive space for data practitioners who want to improve data collaboration, with data quality as an integral component of that discussion.<br>
--The project provides a shared, open standard for data quality, expressed in software.<br>
+- The project provides a shared, open standard for data quality, expressed in software.<br>
--They strive for positive impact for individuals, for teams and companies, and for the whole data ecosystem.<br>
+- They strive for positive impact for individuals, for teams and companies, and for the whole data ecosystem.<br>

 ##### To learn more about this technology the community had a youtube channel :
                         https://www.youtube.com/c/GreatExpectationsData/videos